 - There’s “division,” getting us fighting with each other so that we don’t represent a united voice demanding action.
 And often the forces of inaction, especially online, the new bot armies and trolls to divide us, to get us arguing with each other, especially about things like our lifestyle choices.
 They can get us arguing and sort of behavior-shaming each other, “You shouldn’t be eating meat.
 You shouldn’t be flying.”
 That generates conflict, and it plays right into their agenda.
 So you have to be aware of that.

 - But then, finally, “doom-mongering” and “despair-mongering.”
 Ironically, they can lead us to believe it’s too late to do anything about the climate, that we and all life on earth will be extinct within 10 years, no matter what we do.
 And there are some protagonists out there who literally use that argument.
 If they can convince us it’s too late, then again, it leads us down that same path of disengagement, as outright denial.

 We have to look out for friends and colleagues and people of goodwill, good intentions, good-hearted people who have fallen into doom and despair because they’ve fallen for the misinformation – that it’s too late to do anything about the problem because the science tells us it’s not.
 Ironically, the greatest threat to seeing the action that’s necessary would be us deciding that there’s no longer anything we can do and giving up hope.

-To read more on Dr. Goodall’s incredible work:
+To read more on Professor Michael Mann’s incredible work: